 A few decades ago, there was no need for laws against texting and driving.
 But today, many of us are constantly attached to our phones – even when we get behind the wheel.
 In an effort to cut down on accidents caused by distracted driving, Utah has enacted tough laws against texting while driving.
 If you’re accused of violating these laws, you risk facing harsh penalties.
-Salt Lake City criminal lawyer Darwin Overson explains the consequences for texting while driving in Utah, including related laws about talking on the phone while driving, plus a look at some recent statistics on crashes caused by texting and distracted driving.
+Salt Lake City criminal defense lawyer Darwin Overson explains the consequences for texting while driving in Utah, including related laws about talking on the phone while driving, plus a look at some recent statistics on crashes caused by texting and distracted driving.

 Utah Texting While Driving Statistics